UBIEEE/Salty_Capybara_Proposal_Example/journal-Ethan.md

 ### Milestone Set 2: 11/22/23
-* Get the algorithm working in simulation.
+Week 1:
-* Positioning algorithm can properly visualize mouse in simulation.
+* Positioning algorithm can properly visualize mouse in simulation. <-- Working on this.
-* Can make the motors spin from the battery.
+* Notes for next week: Find out what a positioning Algorithm is.
+Week 2:
+*
+*
 ### Milestone Set 3: 11/29/23
 * Microcontroller can control the motors.
 * Microcontroller can read sensor data and calculate the position of the mouse.